teaglu/configure/README.md

 ### docker://{secret}

-This creates a configuration based on a docker secret.
-The format may be either json or yaml, and if omitted json will be assumed.
-The configuration will be read once and not monitored because secrets are immutable.
+This creates a secret provider based on a docker secret.
+The secret file is formatted as a java properties file, consisting of keys followed by a colon and a value.

-### aws://appconfig/{application}/{configuration}/{environment}
+### aws://secretsmanager/{region}/{secret}

-This creates a configuration based on AWS AppConfig.
-The format may be either json or yaml, and is determined based on the content type returned from AppConfig.
-The {application}, {configuration}, and {environment} variables refer to the entities of the same name in AWS AppConfig.
-If the pollTime is omitted 300 seconds is used as the default.
+This creates a secret provider based on AWS SecretsManager.
+The region and secret name correspond to the AWS region code and the name of the secret.

-If the alarm name is set and non-blank, then a cloudwatch alarm with the given name will be triggered if the configuration fails to apply.
-The name should correspond to a cloudwatch alarm linked to the configuration so that rollback is triggered.

-### smbtrack://{host}/{token}

-This creates a configuration based on SMBTrack managed configurations.
-The {host} variable is the hostname of your SMBTrack installation.
-If the polltime is omitted 300 seconds is used as the default.

 ### debug://{path}

-This creates a configuration based on reading a static file.
+This creates a secret provider based on reading a static file.
 The path is the absolute or relative path to the configuration file.
-The format may be either "json" or "yaml" and defaults based on the file extension.
-The file will be checked every 15 seconds for changes.

-### http:// and https://

-Using a full URL starting with "http" or "https" will create a configuration based on reading from a remote webserver.
-The configuration will be polled every 300 seconds.
+The file is formatted as a java properties file, consisting of keys followed by a colon and a value.

+## Example Startup Code

+This is an example of a Main class using the Configuration library.
+It supports live reconfiguration, but does so by stopping all existing jobs before creating new jobs.
+In actual use it may be worthwhile to look for changes and apply them instead.

+    public class Main {
+        private static final Logger log= LoggerFactory.getLogger(Main.class);
+        private static final CountDownLatch quitLatch= new CountDownLatch(1);

+        public static void main(String args[]) {
+            try {
+                // Create a secret provider based on environment SecretProvider secretProvider= SecretProviderFactory
+                        .getInstance()
+                        .createFromEnvironment();

+                // Create a target for the configuration manager to operate on ConfigTarget target= new ConfigTarget() {
+                    @Override
+                    public void apply(@NonNull Composite config) throws Exception {
+                        Main.loadConfig(config, secretProvider);
+                    }

+                    @Override
+                    public void shutdown() {
+                        quitLatch.countDown();
+                    }
+                };

+                // Create a configuration manager based on environment ConfigManager configManager= ConfigManagerFactory
+                        .getInstance()
+                        .createFromEnvironment(target, AtIdSecretReplacer.Create(secretProvider));

+                // Start the configuration manager
+                configManager.start();

+                // The main thread just waits on a latch until it's time to shut everything down. for (boolean run= true; run;) {
+                    try {
+                        quitLatch.await();
+                        run= false;
+                    } catch (InterruptedException e) {
+                    }
+                }

+                // Shut down the manager normally
+                configManager.stop();

+                // Stop any running jobs
+                stopJobs();
+            } catch (Exception e) {
+                log.error("Error in main startup", e);
+            }
+        }

+        private static void loadConfig(
+                @NonNull Composite config,
+                @NonNull SecretProvider secretProvider) throws Exception
+        {
+            stopJobs();
+            startJobs(config, secretProvider);
+        }

+        private static void stopJobs()
+        {
+            // FIXME
+        }

+        private static void startJobs(
+                @NonNull Composite config,
+                @NonNull SecretProvider secretProvider) throws Exception
+        {
+            // FIXME
+        }
+    }